 Hire the Top 3% of Freelance Business Intelligence Developers

-Toptal is a marketplace for top business intelligence developers, engineers, programmers, coders, architects, and consultants.
-Top companies and startups choose Toptal business intelligence freelancers for their mission-critical software projects.
+Hire vetted business intelligence developers, engineers, programmers, coders, architects, and consultants on demand.
+Leading companies choose business intelligence freelancers from Toptal for their most important development projects.

 Ahmed is a data architect with extensive experience in business intelligence, data warehousing, data governance, data management, data quality, and data modeling.
 He has proven experience gathering business requirements from business users, defining KPIs, mapping to databases, defining data quality issues, and designing reports and visualization systems.
 Ahmed is a great team player with comprehensive business, analytical, and technical skills.